evrythng/evrythng.js/README.md

 ### Node.js

-evrythng.js is also available as an NPM package.
+`evrythng.js` is also available in CommonJS format as a NPM package.
 Install it using:

     npm install evrythng

 ## Additional tools